marklchaves/cme-dev-style-guide/_docs/basics/05-web-elements.html.md

 ### Lists

 Use lists to present steps, groups, or sets of information.
 Give context for the list with a brief introduction.
-Number lists when the order is important, like when you’re describing steps of a process.
-Don’t use numbers when the list’s order doesn’t matter.
+Number your lists when the order (or priority) is important, like when you're describing steps of a process.
+Don't use numbers when the list's order doesn't matter.

 If one of the list items is a complete sentence, use proper punctuation and capitalization on all of the items.
-If list items are not complete sentences, don’t use punctuation, but do capitalize the first word of each item.
+If list items are not complete sentences, don't use punctuation, but do capitalize the first word of each item.

+Make your lists use parallel structure or syntax—more on that in the next section.

 ### Uncanny Owl's style for lists

 For Uncanny Owl, preface all lists with colons, not periods.
-In other words, it doesn't matter if the introductory sentence is complete.
+In other words, it doesn't matter if the introductory sentence (lead-in) is complete.
 It still needs to end in a colon.

-Bullet points should relate to the original statement, not necessarily flow into each other.
-For each bullet, read it as if it follows the statement with the colon at the top, not the previous point.
-Then, make sure it still works.
+Bullet points should relate to the lead-in statement, not necessarily flow into each other.
+For each bullet, read it as if it follows the lead-in with the colon at the top, not the previous point.
+Then, make sure it still works (parallel structure).
+Here's an example.

+When you submit your article, you'll need to include:

+- A title that has a headline score of 70 or higher
+- Properly licensed images with their longest side at 2,000 pixels or more
+- Remember to include your Gravatar email address.

+The first 2 list items above use parallel syntax.
+The third item does not.

 ### Navigation